The Top 3 Ways To Decorate Your Pottery With Iron Oxide

 Slip Trailing To Decorate Pottery With Iron Oxide

-The slip trailing technique has been used by potters for decades and the same can be used to decorate your pottery art with iron oxide.
+Potters have used the slip trailing technique for decades and the same can be used to decorate your pottery art with iron oxide.

 • Prepare Your Iron Oxide Slip Mix: